-Over the last couple of weeks, I’ve gone deep into the sexual assault allegations against Trump-approved Supreme Court nominee, Brett Kavanaugh, by Dr Christine Blasey Ford.
+Last year, I went deep into the sexual assault allegations against Trump-approved Supreme Court nominee, Brett Kavanaugh, by Dr Christine Blasey Ford.
 In a stirring testimony, Dr Ford told the court about how in the early 80’s, when she was just 15, Brett Kavanaugh and his friend sexually assaulted her at a party.
 She spoke about the assault itself, how it has impacted her life and the reason why she came forward now, instead of 36 years ago when it happened.
 Simply put, she could not remain silent and allow this man to reach one of the most powerful positions in the US knowing what he did to her.

-While Dr Ford has received support and praise for her bravery from a wide section of the public, she has also received death threats against herself, her children and her family.
+While Dr Ford received support and praise for her bravery from a wide section of the public, she also received death threats against herself, her children and her family.
 She has had to move away from her home.
 Her face has been splashed across news sites and opinion pieces across the world have been written about her – and as a final kick in the guts, her story of being sexually assaulted as a young girl has been openly and publicly mocked by Donald Trump.
 The President.
 A President who, let’s not forget, has been accused of sexual assault by no less than 22 women and who, in his own words, believes men should ‘grab women by the pussy’.
 If belittling Dr Ford’s experience isn’t bad enough in itself, what Donald Trump is essentially doing is mocking every person who has ever carried the secret of sexual assault.

 Brett Kavanaugh denied Dr Ford’s allegations and – surprise, surprise – was successful in his nomination and yesterday, was sworn in as a Supreme Court Justice as his wife and two young daughters looked on.
 Also looking on were countless young girls and boys and millions of sexual assault survivors who were being sent an undeniably clear message in Kavanaugh’s appointment.